austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 }
 {% endhighlight %}

 The *pattern*, `case .IntegerValue`, comes first, and the value to be matched, the variable `myNumber`, comes after the equals sign.
+This might seem counterintuitive, but it's similar to how the optional-unwrapping `if let a = a` is written: the value that is being checked comes after the equals sign.

 The equivalent Swift 1.2 version, using `switch`, follows: